NutanChoudhary/speaker_diarization/README.md

 ### Console report

-Printed to stdout on every run — includes a colour-coded turn timeline, per-speaker summary with percentage share, and an overlap analysis section.
+Printed to stdout on every run — includes per-speaker summary with percentage share, and an overlap analysis section.

 ---